-Professor Ursula Martin, Senior Research Fellow in Computer Science
+Professor Ursula Martin, Visiting Professor in Mathematics

 Prior to this she held a chair of Computer Science in the School of Electronic Engineering and Computer Science at Queen Mary University of London.